Arigith/react-tutorial/notes.md

 From the src folder the tutorial does not use App.test.js, reportWebVitals.js or setupTests.js, so I deleted them as per tutorial instructions.
 Then to show that updates are updated live App.js was edited

 Lesson 2:
-went through making some additions to App.js which used standard html, constants, strings, integers, arrays and functions.
-LEarnt Booleans and Ogjects will not render
+Went through making some additions to App.js which used standard html, constants, strings, integers, arrays and functions.
+Learnt Booleans and Ogjects will not render

 Lesson 3:
 Went through and added a couple of functional components.